Nishant-Joshi-Bose/Product-Docker/test/ProductController/README.md

 pip install -r requirements.txt
 ```

 3. Execute tests.
 Note that parameters need to be specified after each test.
 See Pytest documentation for other ways to run tests.
 Below is an example for running one test with its required parameters.
-(Change device ID)
+(Change device-id, email, and password to match your own device)
 ```
-pytest -sv AudioSettings/test_audio_settings.py --device-id 8857f8d --network-iface eth0 --target device
+pytest -sv AudioSettings/test_audio_settings.py --device-id 8857f8d --network-iface eth0 --target device --email jacqueline_lagasse@bose.com --password mypassword
 ```

 4. Deactivate virtual environment.